ro31337/BetterRobokassa/README.md

 Output (in case of test mode):

     http://test.robokassa.ru/Index.aspx?MrchLogin=your_merchant&OutSum=1000.00&InvId=1&Desc=desc&SignatureValue=00a09f4eab03374b536539a5ee57ea2a

-**Important!** Make sure you compiled RomanPushkin.BetterRobokassa project in Debug mode before compiling the sample code.
-All of the samples have a reference to `RomanPushkin.BetterRobokassa.dll`.

 Output is result url you may want to use in your application to redirect your customer.
 Sample code for ASP.NET MVC controller: